MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/home-realm-discovery-policy.md

   - **If you recognize the domain** and it matches the organization you are trying to sign in to, select **Confirm** to proceed.
   - **If you don't recognize the domain** cancel the sign-in process and contact your IT Admin (if applicable) for assistance.

-This step helps ensure that you are signing in to the correct organization and protects your account from unauthorized access.
+This step helps ensure that you are signing in to the correct organization.

 ### Components of the Domain Confirmation Dialog